peerlibrary/peerlibrary/README.md

 On first run, PeerLibrary compiles and locally installs additional libraries.
-[Cairo](http://cairographics.org/) graphic library is required for this and you might have to configure environment properly so that it can be successfully compiled.
+[Cairo](http://cairographics.org/) graphic library is required for this and you might have to setup your system so that it can be successfully compiled.

-On Mac OS X you can get Cairo by installing [X11](http://xquartz.macosforge.org/) and run the following before you run `mrt`:
+On Mac OS X you can get Cairo by installing [X11](http://xquartz.macosforge.org/) and run the following before you run `mrt` to configure environment:

     export PKG_CONFIG_PATH=/opt/X11/lib/pkgconfig